My Philosophy – Steve Courtney – Dog Behaviourist and Trainer

 If the owners allow these dogs to learn behaviours that later turn into something unacceptable, then they might be quite resistant to stopping those behaviours at the promise of some food, in the time the owner has and at their experience level.

-Some genetics are really hard to work with, very nervous, anxious or dominant dogs can have very high thresholds to the rewarding drives such as food, prey and affection, so this means the dog can easily turn them down.
+Some genetics are really hard to work with, very nervous, anxious or dominant dogs can have very high thresholds to the rewarding drives such as food, prey and affection, so this means the dog can easily turn them down, and yes whilst I agree that there are strategies to help with these issues, the real issue is the dogs behaviour, possibly aggression, not getting them to be food motivated.

 When a person comes to see me, we ask them how much time they can commit to the program.
 Giving them more work than they can effectively manage will just see the program fail.
 Berating them for not investing more time just drives them away.